tinker495/JAxtar/README.md

 We can find the optimal path using a jittable, batched A\* search as shown below.
 This is not a super blazingly fast result, but it can be well integrated with heuristics using neural networks.

-The speed benchmarks below were measured on an Nvidia A100 40GB GPU.
-Correct operation was verified on an RTX4080 SUPER GPU, though performance was not formally measured.
+The following speed benchmarks were measured on an Nvidia RTX 5090 hosted at vast.ai.

 You can easily test it yourself with the colab link below.